-FEMSA Comercio's businesses rely heavily on advanced information technology ("IT") systems to effectively manage its data, communications, connectivity and other business processes.
+FEMSA Comercio's businesses rely heavily on advanced IT systems to effectively manage its data, communications, connectivity and other business processes.
 FEMSA Comercio invests aggressively in IT to maximize its value generation potential.
 The development of IT systems, hardware and software needs to keep pace with the businesses' growth due to the high speed at which the division adds new services and products to its commercial offerings.
 If these systems become obsolete or if the planning for future IT investments is inadequate, FEMSA Comercio businesses could be adversely affected.

-In order to address risks to its IT systems, FEMSA Comercio continues to make investments in personnel, technologies, cyber insurance and training of its personnel.
+In order to address risks to its IT systems, FEMSA Comercio continues to make investments in training personnel, technologies and cyber insurance.
 FEMSA Comercio maintains an IT risk management program which is supervised by its senior management.
 Reports on such IT risk management program are presented to the Audit Committee of the board of directors on a quarterly basis.
 As part of this program, FEMSA Comercio has a cybersecurity framework, internal policies and cross-functional surveillance and governance.

 Although FEMSA Comercio constantly improves and protects its IT systems with advanced security measures, they still may be subject to defects, interruptions or security breaches such as viruses or data theft.
-Such a defect, interruption or breach could adversely affect the results of operations, financial condition and prospects of FEMSA Comercio.
+Such a defect, interruption or breach could adversely affect the results of operations and financial condition of FEMSA Comercio.